 • Permanent teeth removed because of tooth decay or gum disease.

 Getting Dental Care

 Findings of the 2017 Ohio Medicaid Assessment Survey show that, regardless of income, getting dental care remains the most common unmet health care need among children, and is second only to prescription drug coverage as the greatest unmet health care need among adults.

-Ohio Annual Cancer Report 2020 presents age-adjusted incidence and mortality rates for cancer of the oral cavity and pharynx.
-County-level data are also available.
+Ohio Annual Cancer Report 2020 presents age-adjusted incidence and mortality rates for cancer of the oral cavity and pharynx for 2017.
+County-level data and cancer trends for 2008-2017 are also available.

 Visit the ODH Tobacco Data and Statistics Web page to access information about the use of tobacco among Ohioans.